-On April 10, Jeni May Hughes, former office manager for United Association of Plumbers and Pipefitters Local 155, was charged in U.S. District Court for the Eastern District of Arkansas in a one-count information with embezzling funds from the Little Rock union in an unspecified sum.
+An ample salary wasn’t enough for Rodney Capello.
+On July 15, Capello, former business manager and secretary-treasurer of Hawaii Electrical Workers Division of Laborers International Union of North America (LIUNA) Local 722, was charged in U.S. District Court for the District of Hawaii with embezzling nearly $200,000 in funds from the Honolulu-based union.
 The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.

-On March 29, Fenna Saylors, former treasurer of National Association of Letter Carriers Branch 378, pleaded guilty in U.S. District Court for the Northern District of Indiana to one count of embezzling $16,647 in funds from the Marion, Ind. union.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 19, Esper Alexander, former president of Security, Police and Fire Professionals of America Local 1111, pleaded guilty in Wayne County (Michigan) District Court to one count of larceny by conversion of funds from the Detroit-based union in a sum of at least $200 but less than $1,000.
+The plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Lost amid the uproar over President Trump’s rebuke of four radical “women of color” in the House of Representatives is the possibility that he was entirely justified.
 For months, these freshmen lawmakers, hyped by the media, have used their office to undermine enforcement of our nation’s laws, especially those related to immigration, labeling anyone who disagrees with them as a “racist.”
 One of these pugilists, Rep. Rashida Tlaib, D-Mich., stands out as an especially nasty piece of work.